jina-ai/langchain-serve/README.md

 ## 🤖💬 Build, Deploy & Distribute Slack bots built with LangChain

-langchain-serve exposes `@slackbot` decorator to quickly build, deploy & distribute LLM-powered Slack bots without worrying about the infrastructure.
+langchain-serve exposes a `@slackbot` decorator to quickly build, deploy & distribute LLM-powered Slack bots without worrying about the infrastructure.
 It provides a simple interface to any langchain app on and makes them super accessible to users a platform they're already comfortable with.

 ✨ Ready to dive in?
 There's a [step-by-step guide in the repository](lcserve/apps/slackbot/) to help you build your own bot.